 From the classic Round Brilliant to the opulent Marquis, we are first captivated by the multitude of shapes that diamonds are lovingly sculpted into.
-However, the cut refers less to the shape of the diamond, but rather to the particular proportions, symmetry and polish that determine the final sparkle of the stone.
+However, many people confuse ‘cut’ for shape’.
+Diamond cut doesn’t necessarily refer to the shape of the diamond (although cut is influenced by shape), but rather to the particular proportions, symmetry, and polish that determine the final sparkle of the stone.

 A diamond that is cut with craftsmanship will release fire and brilliance; it will reflect and return light in the way only a diamond can.

 While the complex intricacies may be unidentifiable to the naked eye, the magnificence of a well-cut diamond is unmistakable when placed next to an inferior stone with a far worse cut quality.

 - What is Diamond Cut?